 Most car insurance providers offer discount options for early pay, pay-in-full, vehicle safety features and good driving history.
 In the end, your final quote matters more than the number or type of discounts you receive.

 The two largest discount opportunities are home and auto insurance bundle and usage-based programs.
-Allstate wins with a significantly higher discount for its auto and home bundle, and its usage-based program, Drivewise, may save you more than Progressive’s Snapshot program.
+Based on our analysis, Allstate wins with a significantly higher discount for its auto and home bundle, and its usage-based program, Drivewise, may save you more than Progressive’s Snapshot program.

 Allstate’s average home and auto bundle discount percentage is 17%, the average among major insurers.
 Progressive estimates those who bundle home and car insurance save an average of 4%.
 The discount is only applied to the auto insurance policy, while Allstate discounts both policies for maximum savings.